mui/base-ui/docs/data/base/components/dialog/dialog.md

 A non-modal dialog can be used to implement tool windows.

 The `modal` prop of the `<Dialog.Root>` controls this.
-By default the dialogs are modal.
+By default Dialogs are modal.

 ```tsx
 <Dialog.Root modal={false}>{/* ... */}</Dialog.Root>